aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 ### AWS Account Requirements

 1. AWS Business Support or higher subscription
-2. Valid VMware Cloud Foundation (VCF) and vSAN license keys
+2. Valid VMware Cloud Foundation (VCF) and vSAN license keys with corresponding Site ID
-3. VCF Site ID from Broadcom
-4. ACM certificate (if using TLS)
+3. ACM certificate (if using TLS)

 ## Important Notes and Limitations
 1. DNS Configuration: This template only supports Route 53 as the DNS provider.
 For environments requiring custom DNS servers, please refer to the manual setup process in the Amazon EVS User Guide.